oposs/devel-deanonymize/Readme.md

 ## Debugging

 If your tests suddenly fail for some weird reason, you can set `DEANONYMIZE_DEBUG`.
-If this environment variable is set, we print out the filename for every modified file write its contents to `<filpath/filename>_mod.pl`
+If this environment variable is set, we print out the filename for every modified file and write its contents to `<filpath/filename>_mod.pl`

 ## Coverage Reports